Start by Understanding the Research Environment

 - Stipend-supported work where you receive a fixed amount as a scholarship.

-- work-study support where the government matches the hourly pay from the faculty.
+- Waork-study support where the government matches the hourly pay from the faculty.

 You can learn more about what to expect on our Funding and Credit page.

 To identify someone you might be interested in working with, you should begin by checking out the research, scholarship, or creative activities WSU faculty members are currently engaged in.
-In other words, you need to do some of your own research on them.
+In other words, you need to do some of your own research on them and their projects.

-Start with a Web search targeting WSU and the specific research topics you are interested in.
-Furthermore, perform a search within a specific WSU website once you have identified a group within WSU that is conducting the types of research you are interested in.
+Start with a Web search targeting WSU and the specific research topics that interests you.
+Perform a search within a specific WSU website once you have identified a group at WSU that conducts the types of research you find interesting.

-- Tip: Universities are organized into various colleges, schools, departments, centers, institutes, laboratories, and a host of other categories.
+- Tip: Universities are organized into various colleges, schools, departments, centers, institutes, laboratories, programs, and many other categories.
 They may not be named what you would think in terms of the research they conduct.
 At WSU, we don’t have a department of cancer research, or a school of alternative energy, or a college of biofuels.
-But we do have faculty working in all these areas.
+But we do have faculty conducting research in all these areas.

 “Be prepared” is more than a general admonition.
-It is the best way to respectfully approach a person new to you who may turn out to help you develop your career by becoming your mentor.
+It is the best way to respectfully approach someone new who may turn out to help you advance your academic career by becoming your mentor.

 When you find the name of someone you might be interested in working with, it’s usually best to email or call them as a first step.